chandanRIT/PathVisio_Validator_Plugin/Validator_Plugin/README.txt

 * Ant

 Simply type "ant" from the source directory.
-This will result in the creation of ??DIR??/ValidatorPlugin.jar, which you can be added to the USER_HOME/.Pathvisio/plugins directory.
+This will result in the creation of <project directory>/ValidatorPlugin.jar, which you can be added to the USER_HOME/.Pathvisio/plugins directory.

 FILES